“If you want to conquer the anxiety of life, live in the moment, live in the breath.”

 “The Why:” Why It’s Helpful To View Anxiety Differently

 Even though it feels crippling sometimes, anxiety is actually a normal human experience.
 Everyone experiences it at different levels and times.
 Anxiety’s role is to protect us from danger, and without it, our species wouldn’t have survived.
 Anxiety is actually an adaptive and necessary tool for survival, such as when you’re being chased by a tiger.
 If you didn’t feel anxious, you might not run!

 Even when it feels like anxiety is trying to take over your life, it is actually just trying to help you.
 It has the best intentions with tragic results, such as when it sabotages your attempts to impress your crush or do well on a presentation.
-Anxiety is like that poor, misguided friend who buys you donuts when you’re on a diet.
+Anxiety is like the friend who buys you donuts when you’re on a diet.
 Its intentions are good, and it may not even understand the negative impact it is having.

 But anxiety isn’t always a bad friend.
 In fact, anxiety in micro-levels is actually helpful!
-The same anxiety that can sabotage you at some times can also give you important boosts of energy and focus at others.
+The same anxiety that can cripple you at some times can also give you important boosts of energy and focus at others.
 And if you are able to make friends with it, you can work together as a team, so it won’t take over your life.
 It’s just a matter of befriending your anxiety and bringing it into balance.
-As a psychotherapist in Saint Louis, MO, this is one of the things I help my clients to do.
+As a therapist in Saint Louis, MO, this is one of the things I help my clients to do.